 - Is there any known ratio of water to rice?

 There is no such fixed ratio for this, and it totally depends on your rice cooker’s model.
 You can consult the user guide or the manufacturer’s site for the ratio of your specific model.

 - Which is preferable, boiled rice or steamed?

 And that is a wrap.
 We are done with our best 6-cup rice cooker reviews.
 And we covered almost all that is there to it.
-With that, we hope we helped instill some knowledge when it comes to these rice cookers.
-We hope to see you in the next article.
+We hope we helped instill some knowledge about these rice cookers.
+We hope to see you in the following article.
 Good luck!